krobot-framework/krobot-docs/README.md

 ### Preview

 Here is a simple preview.
 Note that the "test &lt;message&gt;" is parsed to be used then to get the args.
+You should note that this code can be obviously separated into classes \(like the Middleware does\), but everywhere you can put a command, you can put a lambda.

 ```java
 @Inject